CormacC30/testapp-threepilars-UWL/README.md

 TODO

 Improve wrapper script:
- - wait for ODF deps
+ - waiting for operator deps could be improved
- - tempo operator install fails, uninstall and reinstall resolves

 replace test app with one consisting of a front and backend.
  - https://github.com/coffeegoesincodecomesout/testapp-ThreePilars-Frontend